Mental Health DON’Ts – Emotional (Part 1a)

 Many ACoAs are addicted to relationships & to staying busy, no matter how unsatisfying or damaging.
 They always need to be with or around someone, rescuing others or creating chaos, running away from themselves or desperate to hang on.
 They never seem to slow down enough to feel emotions, evaluate their motives or stop self-defeating behaviors.

-But EHP treasure time by themselves – to reflect, plan ahead, have fun, be creative, do something not related to their work-life, OR just rest!
+But EHP treasure time by themself – to reflect, plan ahead, have alone timefun, be creative, do something not related to their work-life, OR just rest!
 And there are times when it’s truly necessary to pull back in order to allow internal healing, but it’s not endless.

-They don’t need others to give them a direction or make them feel OK.
+EHP don’t need others to give them a direction or make them feel OK.
 They can be happy with others, but also happy alone.
-Strong people are comfortable with their thoughts & emotions, & when stressed they know how to comfort themselves.
+They’re comfortable with their thoughts & emotions, & when stressed they know how to comfort themself.
 They know that changing their routine or ‘vegging’ is crucial to mental & physical health.
 They know that play is part of a well-balanced life, so don’t need to be constantly ‘producing’ something to validate their existence.

 🔸EHP Don’t Feel Pessimistic

-ACoAs are more likely to see themselves (S-H), others & the world from a negative point of view (paranoia & hopelessness).
+ACoAs are more likely to see themself (S-H), others & the world from a negative point of view (hopelessness & some paranoia).
 The adults we grew up with either ignored us or were judgmental of everyone & everything, so we took on the same perspective.
-This meant ignoring all the positive things available in life, including the good things that we have experienced.
+This means ignoring all the positive things available in life, including the good things that we have experienced.

-🔸 EHP generally feel optimistic about their lives & their futures, without ignoring stresses or hoping for magic outcomes.
+EHP generally feel optimistic about their life & their future, without ignoring stresses or hoping for magic outcomes.
 They don’t let temporary difficulties or unimportant annoyances get them down – at least not for long.
-They know that obstacles are part of life, making an effort to solve whatever they can & accepting what they can’t change (Serenity Prayer – backwards??).
+They know that obstacles are part of life, so they make an effort to solve whatever they can, & accept what they can’t change (Serenity Prayer – backwards??).feel positive

 There’s a difference between feeling sorry for ourselves & healthy compassion for all we’ve been thru.
-The Victim’s outlook on life is that they can’t function because of being abused.
+The Victim’s outlook is that they can’t function because of being abused.
 While their childhood trauma was real, as adults they refuse to work on healing those wounds, which would improve their present & future.
 Their ‘position’ is that as long as they’re ‘incapacitated’ someone else will have to take care of them.
-If no one does, they stay helpless.
+If no one does, they stay helpless & depressed.

-They ALSO know OK to feel sorry for one’s self briefly from time to time, especially after an event that’s out of their control.
-It’s important to lick their wounds & regroup & regain strength, before moving on.
+They ALSO know it’s OK to feel sorry for oneself briefly from time to time, especially after an event that’s out of their control.
+It’s important to lick their wounds to regroup & regain strength, before moving on.
 EHP have gratitude for their positive qualities & the good thing they already have.

 NEXT: EHP – Part 1b